kolenaIO/kolena/docs/dataset/core-concepts/quality-standard.md

 For example, if you have a dataset with images of faces of individuals, you may wish to create a set of test cases that divides your dataset by `datapoint.race` (categorical) or `datapoint.age` (numeric).

-The datasets quickstart provides a more hands-on example of [defining test cases](../quickstart.md/#define-test-cases).
+The quickstart guide provides a more hands-on example of [defining test cases](../quickstart.md/#define-test-cases).

 ## Metrics